 - assist the Chairman in compiling and organising information necessary for the Board to deal with the agenda and for providing this information to Directors on a timely basis.

-4.3.5 At each of its scheduled meetings, the Board should expect to receive from or through the PGCEO:
+4.3.5 At each of its scheduled meetings, the Board should expect to receive from or through the GCEO:

 under their respective portfolio.

-4.3.6 The PGCEO is expected to act within all specific authorities and limits delegated to them by the Board.
+4.3.6 The GCEO is expected to act within all specific authorities and limits delegated to him by the Board.

-4.4.1 Generally, the PGCEO is responsible to the Chairman/ Board for the following:
+4.3.7 Generally, the GCEO is responsible to the Board for the following:

-- executive and plays a strategic role over management of the Group’s operations and certain support services functions directly linked to operations like QHSE and supply chain, covering, inter-alia, the development of a strategic plan, an annual operating plan and budget, performance benchmark against approved plans to gauge Management’s performance and the analysis of management reports, for each operating division and relevant support service function;
+- executive and plays a strategic role over management of the Group’s operations and certain support services functions directly linked to operations like Quality, Health, Safety and Environment Management (QHSE) and supply chain, covering, inter-alia, the development of a strategic plan, an annual operating plan and budget, performance benchmark against approved plans to gauge Management’s performance and the analysis of management reports, for each operating division and relevant support service function;

-- developing long term strategic and short term profit plans, designed to ensure that the Group’s requirements for growth, profitability and return on capital are achieved; and
+- developing long term strategic and short term profit plans to promote sustainable development, designed to ensure that the Group’s requirements for growth, profitability and return on capital are achieved; and

 - oversee the human resource of the organisation with respect to key positions in the Group hierarchy and ensure the general well-being of employees, determination of remuneration as well as terms and conditions of employment for Senior Management and the issues pertaining to discipline of all employees.